pip-services/pip-services-docs/content/en/conceptual/caching/caching_basic/_index.md

 ---
 type: docs
 no_list: true
-title: "Caching basic"
+title: "Basic caching"
-linkTitle: "Caching basic"
+linkTitle: "Basic caching"
 weight: 80
 description: >-
      How to cache in memory.